7 Pak firms listed by US for posing risk to national security

 Pakistan argues that the NSG should adopt a "non-discriminatory, criteria-based" approach for inducting new members.

 China and Turkey also support Pakistans application, but cite procedural issues in adding new members, which has delayed Indias inclusion.
 The NSG requires a consensus among the member states for adding new countries to the club.
-PTI SH KIS AKJ CPS
+PTI SH KIS AKJ KIS KIS

 Copyright©2021 Living Media India Limited.
 For reprint rights: Syndications Today